edgedb/easy-edgedb/chapter14/index.md

 ## Even more working with dates

 A lot of characters are starting to die now, so let's think about that.
 We could come up with a method to see who is alive and who is dead, depending on a `cal::local_date`.
 First let's take a look at the `Person` objects we have so far.
-We can easily count them with `select count(Person)`, which gives `{24}`.
+We can easily count them with `select count(Person)`.
+The `count` function will probably give you a number close to `{24}` at this point in the course.

 There is also a function called {eql:func}`docs:std::enumerate` that gives tuples of the index and the set that we give it.
 We'll use this to compare to our `count()` function to make sure that our number is right.